Independent Contractor Agreements: What Every Healthcare Professional Needs to Know

 Independent Contractor Agreement

 It is important to note that independent contractors are not employees of the company they are contracting with.
 Instead, they are self-employed individuals who provide services to that company.
 This can breed in confusion, especially if you’ve never worked as an independent contractor before.
 You may have questions about what’s fair and reasonable and how to work with what’s provided and what’s not provided in the contract.
-If this is your case, you should consider consulting an experienced employment contract lawyer to help you review the contract as well as guide you on all you need to know before signing the agreement.
+If this is your case, you should consider consulting an experienced physician contract lawyer to help you review the contract as well as guide you on all you need to know before signing the agreement.

 Is a Physician an Independent Contractor?